 Nitrate (NO3; a form of nitrogen) levels were quite low, except at the one station on the South Branch Vermillion River (Figure 2).
 The South Branch station (SB802) has a significant nitrate load compared to others in the network.
 High levels of nitrate in drinking water pose a human health risk and are likely related to the soils, artificial drainage, and agricultural land use that is predominant in the South Branch Vermillion River subwatershed.
-Monitoring locations downstream of the confluence with South Branch have elevated nitrate levels in comparison to sites higher in the watershed.
+Downstream monitoring locations downstream have elevated nitrate levels in comparison to upstream sites.

 The other primary nutrient monitored in the watershed is phosphorus, an essential life element for plants.
 Excess phosphorus can lead to eutrophication and increased algae growth in the river.
 The median level for all sites is below the state standard during baseflow conditions (Figure 3).
-Elevated concentrations were recorded during runoff and snowmelt events at all monitoring sites.
+Elevated concentrations were recorded during runoff events at all monitoring sites and during snowmelt events at three monitoring sites.
 Highest variability during baseflow conditions was at VR24 (most upstream site).
-NC801 and NC808 (North Branch subwatershed outlets), and SB802 (South Branch subwatershed outlet) showed most variability during runoff conditions.
+NC801 and NC808 (North Branch subwatershed outlets), SB802 and VR24 showed most variability during runoff conditions.

-Low dissolved oxygen concentrations for single event runoff events were common at several sites, but median stayed above the standard (Figure 4).
-All median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions, except SC806.
-NC801 and NC808 have historically had the lowest recorded levels during baseflow, but SC806 and VR804 were again lower in 2023.
+Low dissolved oxygen concentrations for single event runoff events were common at several sites, with the median below the standard at four of the coldwater sites (Figure 4).
+All median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions.
+Historically, NC801 and NC808 have had the lowest recorded levels during baseflow, but SC806 was again lower in 2024.
 Dissolved oxygen levels during snowmelt conditions were high.
-VR24 had the highest variability of all monitoring sites during both baseflow and runoff conditions.
-VR803 showed highest variability during snowmelt monitoring.
+Once again, VR24 had the highest variability of all monitoring sites during both baseflow and runoff conditions.

-Higher levels of total suspended solids (contributing to turbid, cloudy, water) following runoff events were also common at several sites though to a much lesser degree than in previous years (most likely due to reduced runoff events and rainfall amounts) (Figure 5).
+Higher levels of total suspended solids (contributing to turbid, cloudy, water) following runoff events were common at several sites (Figure 5).
 Sample medians were at or below (meeting) the state standard at all stations during baseflow conditions.
-Standard exceedances occurred during runoff conditions at most monitoring water sites, particularly at VR804 (see pictures below), SC806, NC808, and NC801.
-Individual event exceedances occurred during snowmelt.
+Individual event exceedances occurred during runoff and snowmelt conditions while sample medians remained at or below the standard during runoff.

-The VRWJPO recently added two monitoring parameters to the suite of analytes - chloride (2020) and chlorophyll a (2019 at Dakota sites; 2021 at VR24).
-Recent statewide monitoring data has shown that chloride concentrations are increasing in Minnesota's surface waters and groundwater.
+Statewide monitoring data has shown that chloride concentrations are increasing in Minnesota's surface waters and groundwater.
 According to the Minnesota Pollution Control Agency (MPCA), a stream, lake, or wetland is considered impaired for chloride if two or more samples exceed 230 mg/L within a three-year period (chronic); or, one sample exceeds 860 mg/L (acute).
 While currently not a major concern in the watershed, future urbanization may contribute to increased levels, so it is important to gather baseline data now.
-Figure 6 shows 2023 chloride levels.
-All sites had sample medians below the chronic standard, though individual events exceeded the standard at VR24 during baseflow monitoring.
+Monitoring was limited in 2024 with only one sample collected during runoff conditions and one in snowmelt.
+Chloride levels were below 140 mg/L in both conditions.

 Chlorophyll-a was added to the VRWJPO monitoring program in 2019 (added to VR24 in 2021, skipped in 2023).
 It serves as an indirect indicator of nutrient levels in a lake or river (high chlorophyll = high nutrients) and is considered a response variable in the MPCA's water quality impairment assessment strategy based.
-The 2023 sample medians were below the standard during all monitoring conditions, though individual events exceedances occurred during baseflow conditions (Figure 7).
+The 2024 sample medians were below the standard during all monitoring conditions, though individual events exceedances occurred during baseflow conditions (Figure 6).